openvinotoolkit/model_server/demos/common/cpp/README.md

 This demo provides 3 clients:
 - _classification_client_sync_ - simple client using synchronous gRPC API, testing accurracy of classification models
 - _classification_client_async_benchmark_ - client using asynchronous gRPC API, testing accurracy and performance with real image data
+- _synthetic_client_async_benchmark_ - client using asynchronous gRPC API, testing performance with synthetic data, stripped out of OpenCV dependency

-To build the clients, run `make` command in this directory.
-It will build docker image named `ovms_cpp_image_classification` with all dependencies.
+To build examplary clients, run `make` command in this directory.
+It will build docker image named `ovms_cpp_clients` with all dependencies.
 The example clients image also contains test images required for accurracy measurements.
 It is also possible to use custom images.

 ## Prepare classification model